peterbonnesoeur/monstereo/README.md

 ## Self-attention usage

-Self-attention is primarly used to improve the performances when the model is faced with severely occluded instances.
+Self-attention is used to improve the performances when the model is faced with severely occluded instances.
+The objective was to use self-attention to deduce the impact of the occluded keypoitns by deducting them from the non-occluded ones.
+This techniques yields better results that the previous monoloco_pp baseline for vehicles.

 To use the self-attention mechanism, the tag ```--transformer``` needs to be added at the end of your command such as in :